chrispruitt/silverbullet-plug-filetree/README.md

-# SilverBullet plug for saying hello to the user
+# SilverBullet plug for saying filetree to the user

 A well behaved plug that will greet your users.